 = Open-to-Buy (retail)

-Before placing your Open-to-Buy plan into operation, ask yourself if each number is realistic.
-Does it make sense for the way you do business?
+Before putting your OTB plan into operation, make sure each number is realistic and make sense for the way you do business.
 Keep in mind that many of the figures in your inventory plan are only guidelines.
-A good rule of thumb is if your actual ending inventory is within five percent of your plan, you are doing very well.
+A guideline is that if your actual ending inventory is within five percent of your plan, you are doing very well.

 |End of Month Inventory $||150,000||152,000||157,000||157,000||165,000||153,000|

-Every year, many retailers have to close their doors because they did not manage their inventory well.
-One of the biggest contributing factors to mismanagement is a lack of an open-to-buy system in the store.
-It doesn't have to be complicated and many POS systems will actually help you with this.
-Bottom line, start some type of OTB plan today.
-Use the simple plan illustrated in the chart above and you will be well on your way to retail health.
+Every year, retailers go out of business primarily because their inventory is not properly managed.
+One of the biggest contributing factors to retail mismanagement is the lack of an OTB system.
+Use a simple plan as illustrated in the chart and you will be well on your way to retail health.